-Roadside assistance coverage is an optional add-on to your standard car insurance coverage that covers the types of roadside emergencies that can leave you stuck.
-It’s typically affordable, and will likely only add between $5 and $15 per vehicle to your policy.
+Roadside assistance is an optional add-on to your standard car insurance coverage that covers the types of roadside emergencies that can leave you stranded on the side of the road.
 But getting roadside assistance through your car insurance provider isn’t your only option — there are also third-party providers that offer standalone roadside assistance packages through memberships, the most well-known of which is the American Automobile Association, or AAA.

 AAA is a national, nonprofit association for drivers that offers tiers of annual memberships.
 AAA provides roadside assistance services to its members, as well as other benefits including a wide network of membership discounts and identity theft monitoring.

-If you’re trying to decide whether to go with roadside assistance through AAA or through your regular insurance, it’s important to consider factors like cost, accessibility and the relative value of benefits from an organization like AAA.
+If you’re trying to decide whether to go with roadside assistance through AAA or through your regular insurance, it’s important to consider factors like cost, accessibility, and the relative value of benefits from an organization like AAA.

 Some car insurance companies, like Nationwide and Travelers, offer multiple tiers of roadside assistance, like what you’d find with AAA.
 But at its most basic level, any roadside assistance coverage will probably include: